theforeman/forklift/containers/docs/setup-and-install.md

   6. [Setup and Install Local OpenShift](#setup-and-install-openshift)
   7. [Deploy Containers to OpenShift](#deploy-containers-to-openshift)

-This installation guide assumes that you are working from the `forklift/containers` directory for all actions.
+This installation guide assumes that you are working from the `forklift/containers` directory for all actions and that you have a fresh CentOS 7 VM running.
+Other OSes like Fedora can be used, but some aspects such as configuring docker may be different.

+The rest of this guide will assume there is an Ansible inventory present configured to point at your CentOS 7 box.

 ### Install Ansible